When Billie Met Lisa

-When Billie Met Lisa is an animated short film based on the American singer Billie Eilish produced by Gracie Films and 20th Television Animation, debuting on the streaming service Disney+.
+When Billie Met Lisa is an animated short film based on the American singer Billie Eilish, produced by Gracie Films and 20th Television Animation, debuting on the streaming service Disney+.
 It is the sixth short film in The Simpsons franchise, and the fourth promotional short produced for Disney+.
 Like the previous shorts, it was directed by David Silverman and released on April 22, 2022.

 Plot

-Lisa is playing the sax on the couch, when she receives a message on her phone by Homer to stop playing so he can work (sleep on the hammock) in peace.
+Lisa is playing her saxophone on the couch, when she receives a message on her phone by Homer to stop playing so he can work in peace.
 Marge comes in the room to clean up and starts bothering her, cleaning the sax too.
-Lisa relocates on the treehouse, but Bart starts using a chainsaw to bother her too, so she relocates to the music class at the school, where she finds other kids playing.
+Lisa moves to the treehouse, but Bart starts using a chainsaw to bother her too, so she relocates to the music class at the school, where she finds other kids playing.
 Not finding peace, she relocates under an overpass, where a car stops nearby, and Billie Eilish notices her and invites her to jam at a recording studio owned by Billie, where they play the Simpsons theme and everyone in Springfield appreciates it, while Bart talks about Lisa with Billie's brother, Finneas O'Connell.
 In the end they end up stargazing above the car where they discuss her family appreciating her music.